Our scientists and management are committed to the pursuit of new medical therapies.

 Scott Thacher, Ph.D., CEO and Director

-Paul Crowe, Ph.D., Director of Biology
+Paul Crowe, Ph.D., Vice President of Drug Discovery

 was previously Senior Director of Pharmacology and Lead Discovery at Neurocrine Biosciences (San Diego, CA) where he managed internal drug discovery programs in CNS, autoimmunity, and metabolic disease.
 While at Neurocrine, Paul led a joint research collaboration with Janssen Pharmaceuticals to discover and develop corticotropin releasing factor (CRF) receptor antagonists for depression and other mood disorders.
 He joined Orphagen in 2008 and holds a Ph.D. in Pharmacology and Therapeutics from the University of South Florida.